Radiant Heating – Consistent Warmth, Low Energy Bills

 Radiant Panels

-Radiant panels mounted on walls and ceiling are normally made of aluminum.
+Rad panels mounted on walls and ceiling are normally made of aluminum.
 Both electricity and hot water power radiant panels, although some consumers worry about leakage with the latter.
 Thus, the popular choice is electrically heated radiant panels.

 Like any type of heat powered by electricity, radiant panels are expensive to operate.
 However, they are very useful as a backup heat source.

-Since radiant heating panels operate on a line-of-sight basis (you are more comfortable closer to the panel), some Edmonton homeowners don’t like that their heads and shoulders are warmer than the rest of their body with ceiling radiant systems.
+Since rad heating panels operate on a line-of-sight basis (you are more comfortable closer to the panel), some Edmonton homeowners don’t like that their heads and shoulders are warmer than the rest of their body with ceiling radiant systems.

 Benefits of Radiant Heaters